alloy-commons/alloy-open-source/gsuite-device-update-notifier/README.md

 # GSuite Device Update Notifier

-This is a [Google Script](https://script.google.com) for a GSuite organization which notifies you about the update state of mobile phones (iOS and Android) and ChromeOS devices in your oganization.
+This is a [Google Script](https://script.google.com) for a GSuite organization which notifies administrators about the update state of mobile phones (iOS and Android) and ChromeOS devices in your oganization.
+It can also directly notify users that they need to update.

 This helps ensure users are patching devices!